-- 2.1 Members of the LGBs shall be known as "local governors" or "members of the LGB". - 2.2 The Directors have the right to appoint such persons to the LGBs as they shall determine from time to time. - 2.3 Subject to clause 2.2), the composition of the LGBs shall be as follows: - The Headteacher or Headteachers; - Up to 1 Staff local governor; - Up to 2 Parent local governors; - Up to 7 local governors, appointed by the Directors. - 2.4 The procedure for the appointment and removal of local governors shall be as set out in Appendix 1.
+- 2.1 Members of the LGBs shall be known as "local governors" or "members of the LGB". - 2.2 The Directors have the right to appoint such persons to the LGBs as they shall determine from time to time. - 2.3 Subject to clause 2.2), the composition of the LGBs shall be as follows: - The Headteacher: - Up to 1 Staff local governor; Fen Rivers permitted 2 staff governors initially to ease transition to the Trust; - Up to 2 Parent local governors; - Up to 7 local governors, appointed by the Directors. - 2.4 The procedure for the appointment and removal of local governors shall be as set out in Appendix 1.